-- Recent re-development of historic sites, mostly peripheral to the core of the historic settlement. - Retention of some significant historic fabric, including the foundry frontage, waterwheel, Pattern Store and site boundary walls; boundary walls to former cooperage on Charlestown Road; entrance gates to The Grove; Charlestown mill building and adjacent house; boundaries, leats and other elements of the former mill and smelting house complex.
+- Recent re-development of historic sites, mostly peripheral to the core of the historic settlement. - Retention of some significant historic fabric, including: the foundry frontage, waterwheel, Pattern Store and site boundary walls; boundary walls to the former cooperage on Charlestown Road; linhays at Lovering dry site; part of an ore floor on the former coalyard site; entrance to The Grove; Charlestown mill building and adjacent house; boundaries, leats and other elements of the former mill and smelting house complex.